 Since the requirements are high, vitamin D deficiency is a common occurrence and large numbers of the adult population may be vitamin D3 deficient.

 Numerous studies show the relationship between vitamin D and a healthy immune system.
 It is thought that the release of specialised white blood cells called T cells which destroy bacteria and viruses depends upon adequate vitamin D levels.
-A deficiency in vitamin D means that these T cells remain dormant and cannot attack bacteria or virus
+A deficiency in vitamin D means that these T cells remain dormant and cannot attack bacteria or viruses.

 The supplement of choice is an oral spray which by-passes the stomach called DLux 3000 Spray by BetterYou.
 Simply spray onto the inner cheek, hold for a few seconds allowing the vitamin D3 to be absorbed into the tiny capillaries inside the cheeks and then passed into the bloodstream.

 Adults: Use DLux 3000 Spray – one spray daily.